taybro23/tbphotography_ms1/README.md

 on the CV website build.

 ## **Acknowledgements.**
-I want to thank my mentor Maranatha for helping me to improve my site, and my fellow Code Institue students for their assistance in code queries and improvements!
+I want to thank my mentor Maranatha for helping me to improve my site, and my fellow Code Institute students for their assistance in code queries and improvements!